 - Alex, 5 years old, rushed into my waiting room, tried to butt his mother with his head, then punched her and tried to bite her.
 His school behavior was no better, and the school was about to expel him.

-- Sarah, 7 years old, was brought to see me, in part, because she was terrified of thunder storms, cowering in the bathtub whenever there was thunder and lightning.
+- Sarah, 7 years old, was brought to see me, in part, because she was terrified of thunderstorms, cowering in the bathtub whenever there was thunder or lightning.
 “I don’t know why I’m here,” she said, almost inaudibly, being nearly immobile, looking down, sad and depressed.
 Her mother said Sarah frequently went ballistic in the mornings before school, running up and down the street screaming and crying.

 This is also a story about people who reach adulthood and do not know who they are or what they want to do.

 - Dan, a 53-year-old corporate accountant, sat in my office.
 Slowly he put his face in his hands and began sobbing: “I’m embarrassed… I have to confess, I really do not know who I am.”

 - Tom, a 46-year-old unmarried executive, said sadly: “I make enough money, but I feel stuck in my career, and I don’t like what I’m doing… and I feel isolated—I want a relationship, and I cannot seem to have one.”

 - Shirley, a 42-year-old lawyer, said: “Everything in my life just seems to be off-track somehow… my relationship with my husband, my work—neither seems to be me… things are just not right.”

 I am a psychiatrist and child/adolescent and adult psychoanalyst.
 I work with people such as those presented above, primarily using words and play and our relationship to help them understand their inner world, their feelings, their aspirations, and goals.
 Sometimes we also use medications.
 The problems presented above so often occur because of a not-so-subtle dismissal of feelings, a lack of understanding feelings.